intel-analytics/ipex-llm/python/orca/example/learn/pytorch/cifar10/README.md

 # PyTorch Cifar10 example
 We demonstrate how to easily run synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in BigDL.
 We use a simple convolutional nueral network model to train on Cifar10 dataset, which is a dataset for image classification.
 See [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the original single-node version of this example provided by PyTorch.
-We provide three distributed PyTorch training backends for this example, namely "spark", "ray" and "bigdl".
+We provide two distributed PyTorch training backends for this example, namely "spark" and "ray".

 ## Prepare the environment